 In certain regions, we conduct our business in currencies other than the U.S. dollar and the functional currency is the applicable local currency.
-We operate primarily in the U.S., Canadian and UK markets, and as a result our primary exposure to fluctuations in currency exchange rates relates to fluctuations between the U.S. dollar and each of the Canadian dollar, the British pound sterling, and, to a lesser degree, the Mexican Peso, the Euro and the Singapore dollar.
+We operate primarily in the U.S., Canadian and UK markets, and as a result our primary exposure to fluctuations in currency exchange rates relates to fluctuations between the U.S. dollar and each of the Canadian dollar, the British pound sterling, the Euro, and, to a lesser degree, the Mexican Peso and the Singapore dollar.
 In countries in which we operate in the local currency, the effects of currency fluctuations are largely mitigated because local expenses of such operations are also generally denominated in the local currency.
 There may be instances, however, in which costs and revenue will not be matched with respect to currency denomination and we may experience economic loss and a negative impact on earnings or net assets solely as a result of foreign currency exchange rate fluctuations.
 To the extent that we continue our expansion on a global basis, management expects that increasing portions of revenue, costs, assets and liabilities will be subject to fluctuations in foreign currency valuations.

 Assets and liabilities for which the functional currency is the local currency are translated using the exchange rates in effect at the balance sheet date, resulting in translation adjustments that are reflected as accumulated other comprehensive income in the stockholders' equity section on our consolidated balance sheet.
-We recorded \$15.9 million in net foreign currency translation gain, net of tax, that are included in other comprehensive income for the year ended December 31, 2012 to reflect the net impact of the general strengthening of other applicable currencies against the U.S. dollar, most of which reflected the relative strengthening of the Canadian dollar and the British pound sterling.
+We recorded \$7.7 million in net foreign currency translation gain, net of tax, that is included in other comprehensive income for the year ended December 31, 2013 to reflect the net impact of the general strengthening of other applicable currencies against the U.S. dollar.
+This translation gain was caused by the relative strengthening of the Euro and the British pound sterling, as the Euro appreciated 6% relative to the U.S. dollar from the time of closing on the B+V transaction to December 31, 2013, and the British pound sterling appreciated 2% from December 31, 2012 to December 31, 2013.